 Dr. Enrique Ecos Lima is a physician specializing in epidemiology and environmental health.
 Based in Huancavelica, he has worked throughout Peru and in conjunction with UNICEF and PAHO on the control of transmissible diseases and the eradication of polio.
 Dr. Ecos has served as the executive director of the Regional Hospital of Ica and has advised government and non-government organizations on issues relating to occupational diseases, cholera and polio.
 He has also organized and led numerous training courses on topics ranging from environmental health to the monitoring of intra-hospital infections.
 Presently, Dr. Ecos is the Director of Epidemiology at the Departmental Hospital of Huancavelica.

-Nicole Hagan, MEM, ABD is an Predoctoral Trainee, National Center for Environmental Assessment (NCEA) at the U.S Environmental Protection Agency in Research Triangle Park, North Carolina, and finishing her Ph.D. dissertation at the University of North Carolina-Chapel Hill.
+Nicole Hagan, PHD, MEM is a Health Scientist in the Office of Air Quality Planning and Standards at the U.S Environmental Protection Agency in Research Triangle Park, North Carolina.
 She was the lead author of the EPA's Clean Air Research Program Accomplishments Report for 2003-2008, which required interfacing with multidisciplinary experts to interpret and convey advancements in air research in atmospheric sciences, human health, and risk assessment.
-Ms. Hagan has also created a database of existing exposure and human health information to support the development of a prioritization scheme for the Integrated Risk Information System (IRIS).
+Dr. Hagan has also created a database of existing exposure and human health information to support the development of a prioritization scheme for the Integrated Risk Information System (IRIS).
+She has over five years of experience in performing mercury analyses in multimedia samples and estimating potential risks from exposure to legacy mercury contamination.

 Franciscus Van den Hout has over thirty years experience in the design, development, implementation, management and supervision of community development projects in the areas of public health, education, micro-enterprise and skills development in Latin America, the Caribbean and Africa.
 He has extensive knowledge and experience in financial analysis, regional budget management and reporting for programs funded by foundations, multilateral and government organizations such as the United States Agency for International Development, the European Union, the United Nations and the government of Holland.
 He is skilled in conducting audits, detecting and investigating fraud in addition to all aspects associated with the establishment of field offices, including logistics, legal issues and personnel matters.